wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-mysql-cluster.md

     sudo update-rc.d pacemaker defaults

-After a few seconds, and using `sudo crm_mon –L`, verify that one of your nodes has become the master for the cluster, and is running all the resources.
+After a few seconds, and using `sudo crm_mon -L`, verify that one of your nodes has become the master for the cluster, and is running all the resources.
 You can use mount and ps to check that the resources are running.

 The following screenshot shows `crm_mon` with one node stopped (exit using Control-C)